devsecops-workshop/workshop-guide/content/11-rhacs-warmup/_index.md

 - Navigate to the **System Policies** section from **Platform Configuration** in the left side menu.
 - You will get an overview of the Built-in Policies
 - All of the policies that ship with the product are designed with the goal of providing targeted remediation that improves security hardening.
-- You’ll see this list contains many **Build** and **Deploy** time policies to catch misconfigurations early in the pipeline, but also **Runtime** policies that point back to specific hardening recommendations.
+- You’ll see this list contains many **Build** and **Deploy** time policies to catch misconfigurations early in the pipeline, but also **Runtime** policies.
 - These policies come from us at Red Hat - our expertise, our interpretation of industry best practice, and our interpretation of common compliance standards, but you can modify them or create your own.

 ## Filters
 Most UI pages have a filters section at the top that allows you to narrow the reporting view to matching or non-matching criteria.
 Almost all of the attributes that ACS gathers are filterable, try it out:
 - Go to the **Risk** view
 - Click in the **Filters** Bar
 - Start typing `Process Name` and select the `Process Name` key
 - Type `java` and press enter; click away to get the filters dropdown to clear
 - You should see your deployment that has been “seen” running Java since it started
+- Try another one: limit the filter to your Project namespace only
-  - At the upper right there’s a **Create Policy** button.
-Now that we’ve searched for interesting criteria, we can create a policy from the search filter to automatically identify this criteria going forward.
+- Note the **Create Policy** button.
+It can be used to create a policy from the search filter to automatically identify this criteria.